nirmitsakre/AccuracyTest-FeatureImportance_ML/README.md

 # AccuracyTest_And_FeatureImportance
-Non-physical properties (38 features, many of them are irrelevant) of dense pockets of gas (called dense cores) extracted from 5 simulations of colliding molecular clouds from Sakre et al. 2022 (in prep.)
+Physical and non-physical properties (38 features, many of them are irrelevant) of dense pockets of gas (called dense cores) extracted from 5 simulations of colliding molecular clouds from Sakre et al. 2022 (in prep.)

 Purpose: 1.
 To predict model from test cores (50 percent data)
          2. To find importance of features (properties)